mjohnson324/Code-Notes/Frontend/CSS.md

 # CSS

--Originated in the 2000 as a way to separate concerns in HTML code -CSS is concerned with the presentation of HTML
+Originated in the 2000 as a way to separate concerns in HTML code, focusing on presentation

+The cascade is a combination of inheritance and specificity

+Box = width + padding + borders

+Formatting context - an element's display setting outer type- How an element behaves relative to its neighbors inner type- How an element's children behave

+Flexbox- outer type = block, inner type = flex

+Flow- relative spacing of elements
+Elements out of flow (position, float, etc.) are ignored Keep in mind how to manage overlap
+Layout- flow, flex, grid, multicolumn
+Alignment- Applies universally to different layouts

+All CSS properties have default values which are applied if not specified

+Relative Units- rem (based on the font size of an HTML element), em/ch/ex (font size of parent), vw & vh (viewport units, ranged 1 to 100), vmin & vmax (alternates to height or width depending on which is bigger)
+Absolute Units- px and %
+Grid- fr (fraction unit) and minmax

+## Selector Types

-Selectors- Ways of selecting HTML elements to apply display properties to The selector ruleset with the greatest specificity gets applied.
+**Selectors**- Ways of selecting HTML elements to apply display properties to them.

-Selector Types:
+The selector ruleset with the greatest specificity gets applied.

-IDs
+1. IDs
-Classes
+2. Classes
+3. Elements
+4. Pseudo-class- Acts like a class
+5. Pseudo-element- Reapplies dynamically

-Viewport- Defines content area of screen
+**Viewport**- Defines content area of screen

-Pixel Types:
+### Pixel Types

 1. Hardware- Your screen resolution
 2. Device Independent Pixel (DIP)- Pixel sizing based on physical distance

-Device Pixel Ratio- How DIPs get translated to hardware.
+**Device Pixel Ratio**- How DIPs get translated to hardware.
-DPR = Hardware Pixels per dip
+**DPR**- Hardware Pixels per dip

 ```HTML
 <meta name='viewport' content='width=device-width, initial-scale=1'>
 ```

-Minimum button spacing: 40px by 40px

-Relative positioning is better for responsive layouts

-Width < Max-width < Min-width
+Use a minimum of *40px* by *40px* for button spacing Relative positioning is better for responsive layouts Width < Max-width < Min-width

 Breakpoint: Pixel at which a media query is applied to change site layout